 |Temporary/Biweekly Payroll Employee - NON-EXEMPT||8.65%||Use this rate for students without appointments and other temporary hourly employees who have not certified their exemption from federal tax withholding on their W-4.|

 |Temporary/Biweekly Payroll Employee - EXEMPT||1.0%||Use this rate for student employees working twenty hours per week or less, are enrolled full-time in classes and who have certified their exemption from federal tax withholding on their W-4.|

 Note: Most sponsors will accept proposal budgets with fringe benefits estimated using this method.
 You may encounter a sponsor that requests more details to accept an estimate of fringe benefit costs.
 The rates shown here for temporary employees are the mandatory minimums.
 When a detailed breakdown of fringe benefit costs is required by a sponsor for faculty, post-docs or graduate assistants, consult the section “Detailed Fringe Benefit Components”

-Explanation of Fringe Benefit Cost Components
+Fringe Benefit Cost Components

 Fringe benefits are allowable under applicable Cost Principles found in (2 CFR 200 Subpart E).
 NCSU pays the same components of fringe benefits for all employees.
 The variations are based upon the employee’s category, selected retirement plan and Federal tax exemption status.
 The Government has agreed to allow NCSU to use a simplified method for estimating fringe benefit costs in proposal budgets to ensure that sufficient funds are budgeted.
 This simplified method uses a single percentage rate for each category of employee.
 The Government approves our use of this simplified method, but the university establishes the estimating percentage rates based the relative impact these costs have on an average salary in each category.